cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 We have prepared a tarball that contains a collection of dummy installations of (fictional) software applications: [`cvmfs-tutorial-ingest-example-720k-files.tar.gz`](https://raw.githubusercontent.com/cvmfs-contrib/cvmfs-tutorial-2021/master/cvmfs-tutorial-ingest-example-720k-files.tar.gz).

-You can download it easily onto your Stratum 0 via:
+You can download it easily onto your Stratum 0 via `curl`:

 ```bash
 curl -OL https://raw.githubusercontent.com/cvmfs-contrib/cvmfs-tutorial-2021/master/cvmfs-tutorial-ingest-example-720k-files.tar.gz
 ```

 !!! warning
-    In total this tarball includes about 720,000 files, so be careful if/where you unpack it!
+    This tarball includes over 720,000 files in total, so be careful if/where you unpack it!

 To give you a head start, here's an overview of the directory structure included in this tarball: